Jackson Mthembu, Mr

 After the unbanning of political parties in 1990, he was entrusted with the responsibility of leading the Witbank branch of the ANC.
 Between 1990 – 1994 he worked fulltime as ANC spokesman in Mpumalanga and participated as ANC staff component at the CODESA negotiations.
 Since the unbanning of the ANC in 1990, he has served in several strategic roles including as a member of the ANC Mpumalanga Provincial Executive Committee.
 He has been part of the ANC National Executive Committee (NEC) since 2007.
 After the first democratic elections in 1994, he was part of the first ANC Members of Parliament contingent deployed in the then Senate (now NCOP), where he contributed to the crafting of our democratic Constitution in the Constituent Assembly then under the able leadership of Honourable CR Ramaphosa, MP, the current President of the Republic.
 He was later appointed as MEC in Mpumalanga Province for Public Works, Roads and Transport serving under the successive Premierships of Matthew Phosa and Thabang Makwetla.

 He was the national spokesperson of the ANC under President Nelson Mandela from 1995 – 1997, appointed to the same role again from 2009 – 2014.
 While based at Luthuli House, one of the structures he chaired was the ANC Caster Semenya Support Committee which included the indomitable Mama Winnie Mandela, the responsibility of this committee was to give practical support to Caster against the inhumane treatment, abuse and discrimination she was subjected to by the International Association of Athletics Federation (IAAF).
 He served as the Chief Whip of the ANC in the National Assembly from 2016 up to the end of the 5th term of parliament in 2019.
 After the 2019 national and general elections he was appointed as the Minister in the Presidency.
-Minister Mthembu is married to Thembi Mthembu, together with their children they have made Mbombela (Nelspruit) their home.
+Minister Mthembu was married to Thembi Mthembu, together with their children they made Mbombela (Nelspruit) their home.